 We are a friendly Lodge of Freemasons that meets four times a year in London at 10 Duke Street St. James’s, London SW1Y 6BS.
 We hope you will find this website informative and helpful.

-This is our Centenary Year, and we held a very special Centenary Lodge Meeting on Friday 20 May 2022 at Freemasons’ Hall, Great Queen Street, London followed by a Festive Board dinner with the Deputy Metropolitan Grand Master and other senior guests.
+Our Lodge was 100 years old back in 2022 when we held a very special Centenary Lodge Meeting on Friday 20 May 2022 at Freemasons’ Hall, Great Queen Street, London followed by a Festive Board dinner with the Deputy Metropolitan Grand Master and other senior guests.

 If you are new to Freemasonry and are looking to find out more, may we suggest you start by clicking on the link https://www.ugle.org.uk/about-freemasonry/frequently-asked-questions.
 This will give you a brief explanation as to what Freemasonry is about.
 If you are already a Freemason and are looking to or simply find out more about Lodge Jamrud, please click on the “About Us” link.